Daniel-Prado/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image6]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate
+After data augmentation, I got a total of 124,396 images, 10% of which I used for validation.

-#### Appendix - An alternative Preprocessing (Bird-Eye)
+### Appendix - An alternative Preprocessing (Bird-Eye)
 It is worth mentioning that I tried to implement a more "sofisticated" pre-processing consisting on applying a persperctive transform to the input images, in order to make the road look as a bird-eye image.
 Similarly as what is explained in the following Project 4 - Advanced Lane Find.
 My idea was that if I managed to make the curve more distinct and 'aparent' in the image, the model could learn more easily its shapes and extract more easily its features.